harshalawasthi/ConnectorDocs/articles/active-directory-saas-asana-tutorial.md

 ### Important tips for assigning users to Asana

 *	It is recommended that a single Azure AD user be assigned to Asana to test the provisioning configuration.
 Additional users may be assigned later.

-*	When assigning a user to Asana, you must select the **User** role in the assignment dialog.
-The "Default Access" role does not work for provisioning.

 ## Configuring user provisioning to Asana